 KEYNOTE SPEAKER: Professor Brian Maidment, 'To drive away the heavy thought of care' - the early history of the trade in scraps, 1820-1840

 SPEAKERS: Diana Patterson, Parliamentary rubbish; Judith Davies, A week is a long time in politics: how a short, sharp poster campaign in 1857 helped to overturn centuries of aristocratic domination in Dudley; Helen S. Williams, Printing in procession: printers’ participation in nineteenth-century public events; David Osbaldestin, Yesterday’s tomorrows: a throwaway history of ephemera studies; Jim Mussell, Ephemera belongs to the dead: affect, print, and memory; Sue May, Trading on fear of purgatory: a mass printed ticket to Tudor popularity; Annemarie McAllister, ‘My friend, do me the favour of reading this’: trash or tract?; Karel van der Waarde, Medicines information leaflets: are we just printing waste or are we really supporting patients?
-David Atkinson, Bellman’s sheets: between street literature and ephemera; Iain Beavan, Chapbook woodcuts: ‘unfit for purpose’; Francesca Tancini, Virtually indestructible: the ephemeral life of Victorian picture-books for children; Elaine Jackson, ‘I’d rather be good bad than bad good’: Berta Ruck writing ‘bad’ romance for women’s magazines; Tony Quinn, Fifty years too early: George Newnes and The Million, a penny colour magazine for the masses; Karen Attar, Title needed; Annette Hagan, The chapbook collection of Sir Walter Scott; Marine Furet, The archaeology of her desk: reading the ephemera in Angela Carter’s archives.
+David Atkinson, Bellman’s sheets: between street literature and ephemera; Iain Beavan, Chapbook woodcuts: ‘unfit for purpose’?; Francesca Tancini, Virtually indestructible: the ephemeral life of Victorian picture-books for children; Elaine Jackson, ‘I’d rather be good bad than bad good’: Berta Ruck writing ‘bad’ romance for women’s magazines; Tony Quinn, Fifty years too early: George Newnes and The Million, a penny colour magazine for the masses; Karen Attar, From dross to gold: Augustus De Morgan’s sale catalogues; Annette Hagan, The chapbook collection of Sir Walter Scott; Marine Furet, The archaeology of her desk: reading the ephemera in Angela Carter’s archives.